CPHS/OPHS Glossary of Terms

 including at least one member whose primary concerns are in nonscientific

 areas.
-For the review of FDA-regulated research, there shall be at
+For the review of FDA-regulated research, there shall be at least

 FWA: